Mikej81/f5-bigip-hardening-DO/Canada-ITSG-33.md

 ( https://cyber.gc.ca/en/guidance/annex-3a-security-control-catalogue-itsg-33, equivalent to NIST: https://nvd.nist.gov/800-53 )

 ## 3.1 FAMILY: ACCESS CONTROL
+### AC-1 - Access Control Policy and Procedures
+This control would be implemented outside of BIG-IP.

 ### AC-2 ACCOUNT MANAGEMENT
+The lifecycle of user accounts and roles associated with them is the focus of this control.
+This F5 solution enables configuration of authentication sources (local, LDAP, RADIUS, etc.) as well as inactivity timeout and remote role assignment in support of this control.

 #### AC-2(1) ACCOUNT MANAGEMENT | AUTOMATED SYSTEM ACCOUNT MANAGEMENT
 This F5 solution employs automated mechanisms to support the management of information system accounts.
-Authentication and authorization of all information system accounts is done via their directory service, including accounts used to access the individual infrastructure components of the solution such as the F5 appliances, the servers and the firewalls, as well as for access to the applications serviced and contained within this infrastructure.
+Authentication and authorization of all information system accounts is done via the organization's directory service, including accounts used to access the individual infrastructure components of the solution such as the F5 appliances, the servers and the firewalls, as well as for access to the applications serviced and contained within this infrastructure.
 When users are terminated or transferred, the F5 solution automatically and immediately reflects the change in authorization for the corresponding accounts and enforces the corresponding actions (authorize or deny access).
 The F5 solution captures audit and logging reports detailing the account usage.